 You can now see in the address bar that your are viewing the site in mixed mode, as you will see an orange warning sign in front of the address:

-In Internet Explorer you will see a warning popping up at the bottom of the page.
-Click the button "show all content".
+In Microsoft Internet Explorer you will see a warning popping up at the bottom of the page.
+Click the button Show all content.

 Unfortunately, IE does not remember this setting, which means that the warning is displayed at every page refresh.
 If you do not want this, the only option is to allow this for all sites in your browser in the settings of Internet Explorer.

-Unfortunately, Safari does not allow embedding, so please Chrome or Firefox.
+Unfortunately, Safari does not allow embedding, so please use Chrome or Firefox.
 You will see a message like below with loading instructions.
-If you do not see "Show all content" in your Safari browser please resort to Chrome or Firefox.
+If you do not see "Show all content" in your Safari browser please change to Chrome or Firefox.

 What risk do I take, when I allow my browser to continue?